-Looking to disable comments on your WordPress website?
+Looking to disable comments in a WordPress website?
 In this article, you’ll find out how to turn off comments for every post type as well as how to remove comments that are already published.

-While comments do offer that coveted “social proof,” of having a connection and engagement with your audience, while also at the same time boosting your authority brownie points with your WordPress site, it is not always the case.
-Sometimes comments may simply take up too much time without making a significant contribution to what you want to achieve through your site.
+While comments do offer that coveted social proof, of having a connection and engagement with your audience, while also at the same time boosting your authority brownie points with your WordPress site, it is not always the case.
+Sometimes comments may take up too much time without making a significant contribution to what you want to achieve through your site.

 Why disable comments